This post may contain affiliate links. Please see our disclosure policy.

 Save this recipe!

-Get it sent straight to your inbox!
+I’ll send it straight to your inbox!
+Plus you’ll get new recipes weekly!

 Top the beautiful summer salad with a zesty honey vinaigrette and enjoy it at barbeques, picnics, and outdoor gatherings.
-Serve it on a round, square, or oval platter, or plate it individually as a starter alongside my easy focaccia for your next dinner party.
+Serve it on a round, square, or oval platter, or plate it individually as a starter alongside my easy focaccia at your next dinner party.

-Prosciutto Melon Salad Ingredients
+Melon Prosciutto Salad Ingredients

 Please be sure to scroll down to the recipe card below for the complete details!